itsrubenclarke/azure-vm-setup/README.md

 🎉Congratulations!
 You have created your first virtual machine within Azure!🎉

-In this project, a virtual network was successfully deployed in Microsoft Azure, connecting a Windows (Windows 10 Pro) Virtual Machine and a Linux (ubuntu 22.04) Virtual Machine together using the Remote Desktop Connection (RDP).
+In this project, a virtual network was successfully deployed in Microsoft Azure, connecting a Windows (Windows 10 Pro) Virtual Machine and a Linux (ubuntu 22.04) Virtual Machine using the Remote Desktop Connection (RDP).